Chinese group buys AIG aircraft firm for up to $4.8 billion

 "It's the biggest deal we have in the aircraft leasing world and it's very ambitious," said Paul Sheridan, head of Asia at aviation consultancy firm Ascend Advisor.
 "We believe there are not enough aircraft on order in China at the moment.
 It will help Chinese airlines get more aircraft."

 Analysts say China tends to balance its orders between Airbus and Boeing, partly for political reasons.
-This means China pays an effective premium for planes as the two manufacturers don't have to compete as heavily for orders.
+This means China pays an effective premium for planes as the two manufacturers don't have to compete as heavily for orders as they do elsewhere.

 ILFC's order books could mean cheaper planes for China, industry experts say.